SimoSultan/ca-assignments/t2a1/README.md

 ## Q11:

-The manipulative part of a model/relational database can be described in 2 parts (in regards to Computer Science):
+The manipulative part of a relational database can be described in 2 parts (in regards to Computer Science):

 - *Relational algebra*, which is a collection of operators that can be applied to relations that—speaking very loosely to allow us to derive “new” relations from “old” ones

 - A *relational assignment* operator, which allows the value of some relational expression to be assigned to some relation and is fundamentally how updates are done in the relational model.
 [3]

 There are 3 basic operations/manipulations performed on relational databases/model, and they are: *insert, update, and delete* [1].
 All three statements allow you to change data in the database, not changing the structure but changing the content.
-They are different from the SELECT statement, which only allows you to read the data from the database(i.e. not manipulation).
+They are different from the SELECT statement, which only allows you to read the data from the database (i.e. not manipulation).
 [4]

 - **Insert Operation**
-  The INSERT statement allows you to add new records to your database table.
-Generally, it is used to add records at the end of the table.
-One thing which is important whenever you do INSERT is that your data needs to satisfy all the rules in your database.
-[4]
+  The INSERT statement adds new records to your database table which are usually added at the end of the table, on the condition the data satisfies the rules in the database.[4]

 - **Update Operation**
-  Allows you to modify existing records in a table and  will work on a set of records and not on one record (depending on how you run your UPDATE).
+  The UPDATE statement allows us to modify existing records/rows in a table.
 [4]

 - **Delete Operation**
   The DELETE statement has the ability to delete one or more records in full.
-We're not talking about deleting individual column content because we can't do that.
-Once you delete a series of records, they're gone and there's no way of getting them back.
-We also need to make sure that when we delete any record from the table, that entry (or its value) is not being used by any other table.
+And we must ensure that the record / value is not being used by another table, otherwise we will cause an error due to a relation missing.
 [4]

 Whenever one of these operations are applied, **integrity constraints** specified on the relational database schema must never be violated.
 [1]

 ***Resources Used:***
 [1] [Guru99](https://www.guru99.com/relational-data-model-dbms.html/)